 Alumni Student Scholarship

 Alumni Student scholarship is awarded to the students who graduated WMU Bachelor programs and then registered in WMU master programs such as M.Div, MAT, MAM, and MACC.
-A 25% tuition discount is given to the students.
-They must maintain a G.P.A of 2.5 or higher.
+A 30% tuition discount is given to the students.
+In addition to that, the M. Div program students who graduated WMU Bachelor programs can rreceive an extra 20% tuition discount from the Founder Scholarship.
+For all kinds of Alumni Student Scholarship, student must maintain a G.P.A of 2.5 or higher.
 If the G.P.A falls below 2.5, the scholarship will be rescinded.

 The amount, duration and guidelines of each scholarship are determined by the sponsor.

 The following are the current designated scholarships:

 4. Sung Hwan Scholarship

 6. Soon Ja Scholarship

 7. Kun Joon Scholarship